DrTol/pressure_loss_calculator-Excel/README.md

 This Excel WorkSheet illustrates the usage of the converter function [tConverterDW2HW](https://github.com/DrTol/pressure_loss_calculator-Excel/blob/master/Modules-UDFs/Converter_f2C.bas) that is developed to convert the Darcy-Weisbach friction factor *f* to Hazen-Williams roughness coefficient *C* and the vice versa conversion from *C* to *f*.
 The two examples are that i) "H3" cell is the return as *f* as converted from the *C* given in "F3" and ii) "H6" cell is the return as *C* as converted from the *f* given in "F6"

 - WorkSheet *Converter_Roughness*
 This Excel WorkSheet illustrates the usage of the converter function [tConverterRoughness](https://github.com/DrTol/pressure_loss_calculator-Excel/blob/master/Modules-UDFs/Converter_rRou2C.bas) that is developed to convert the relative roughness (absolute pipe roughness / pipe diameter - *eps/D* or *rRou*) to Hazen-Williams roughness coefficient *C* and vice versa.
 The two examples are that i) "H3" cell is the return as *C* as converted from the *rRou* given in "F3" and ii) "H7" cell is the return as *rRou* as converted from the *C* given in "F7"

+- Other WorkSheets
+The other Excel WorkSheets *zPipeCatalogue* and *zDiskinData* are not an illustration of usage but a required data for this example Excel file [examplePressureLoss&RoughnessConverters.xlsm](examplePressureLoss%26RoughnessConverters.xlsm).
+The *zDiskinData* is necessary for the user-defined-functions developed (given in this repository), i.e. especially at functions [tConverterRoughness](Modules-UDFs/Converter_rRou2C.bas) and [tReynoldsLimits](Modules-UDFs/tHWLimitsReynolds.bas).